-Figure 3-4.
+Figure 3-1.
 Typical OCU-DP Card Main Screen

 The bottom highlighted line of this screen lists various actions that you can perform from this screen.
-To perform an action, simply type the letter corresponding to the uppercase letter of the desired action on this line.
+To perform an action, simply type the uppercase letter corresponding to the desired action on this line.
 For example, to save your card option settings, press "s" to invoke the Save command.
-Table 3-3 lists the actions you can perform from this screen, and Table 3-4 lists the OCU-DP Card Main Screen parameters and available settings.
+Table 3-1 lists the actions you can perform from this screen, and Table 3-2 lists the OCU-DP Card Main Screen parameters and available settings.
 These are also described in the following paragraphs.

-Action Function Save Saves changes to settings.
+Function Action Save Saves changes to settings.
 Undo Returns all settings to the last saved state.
 Refresh Updates certain time-related information fields that are not automatically updated (i.e., performance and test data).
 Perf Brings up the Performance Data Screen.
-Test Initiates and monitors testing of all OCU-DP card ports.
-Refer to Test section of this chapter.
+Initiates and monitors testing of all OCU-DP card ports.
+Refer to Test Test section of this chapter.
 Main Returns to the System Main Screen.
 If changes are made to settings and not saved, you will be prompted to save or lose changes.